-What an exceptional piece of artwork to stumbleupon.
+What an exceptional piece of artwork.
 I, of course, did not stumble upon it.
-I sought after it, after seeing an instagram post that said next stop D.C.
+I sought after it, after seeing an instagram post - I said “Next stop D.C!.”
 I had planned my D.C. trip first by buying Lapsley and Aquilo tickets the weekend for the election two months in advance.
-I invited a friend, and off we drove up from Richmond.
-I knew there was going to be amazing art in D.C. but of this phenomena I did not know.
-This was my first encounter with a Nam June Paik piece of art, and wow!
-It is unlike any other piece of art I had ever experienced.
+I invited a friend, and we drove up from Richmond, Virginia.
+I knew there was going to be amazing art in D.C. but of this phenomena - and my first encounter with a Nam June Paik piece - wow!
+It is unlike any other piece of art I have ever experienced.
 Each state had it's own set of televisions, and on each of the televisions, there was something unique to that state playing.
 Something unique to Nam.
 California had O.J. teaching a fitness class.

 The time and place that I was viewing the artwork also has special significance.
 Washington D.C. right before the 2016 presidential election with Hilary Clinton and Donald Trump.
 We all thought that Hilary was going to win.
-Well, anyone living in CA and in New York that is.
-The rest of the country felt otherwise sadly, and it's a truly a heartbreaking american moment to have Donald Trump be our next president.
+It's a truly a heartbreaking American moment to have Donald Trump be our next president.
 There are people protesting out of the streets by the hundreds of thousands.
-Our country is truly divided.
-Looking at this art, in it's presence - I felt like America could be united.
+Even-though our country is divided - looking at this art in it's presence - I felt like America could be united.
 I saw it.
 It was in front of me glowing in bright neon and television screens.
-Oh the great American wonder, just to be flushed down the toilet.
-Lady Liberty cries with all of us.
+Oh the great American wonder.

 September 23, 2016

 It was one of those hot incendiary east coast summer days, with a high of 100.
-Sweat perspiring out of every pore, down your lower back, and slowly, but oh so slightly and uncomfortably down my bouncy buttchecks in a short summer dress.
-What comes next - that feeling we all know ladies - swampy crotch.
+Sweat perspiring out of every pore, down your lower back, and slowly, but oh so slightly and uncomfortably down bouncy butt checks.
+What comes next - that feeling we all know - swampy crotch.
 "Time for some shade," I said to Doris.
 Picture Picture, let's keep going.
 'CLICK.'
 'CLICK.'
 'CLICK.'
 'CLICK.'
 'CLICK.'

 New York.
 New York.
 Each time I visit you, you are more kind, and oneiric.
 I become more resolute in my actions of leaving Los Angeles.
 The past anxiety slowly crumbles like a sandcastle.
 Building my present, with new black and white feral tones, I taste hope.
 The grandest buildings to look up to, each person walking by, having the most expansive dreams.
 As I snapped this photograph, I felt like I was making mine come true.
 "Let's go to the Boathouse."